gnosischain/documentation/docs/about/overview/why-gnosis-chain.md

   - Vision: run a node in every country
   - Decentralization is very important
   - Working towards a more equitable token distribution: there are some projects where Jump has 70% of all tokens
+  - Anyone can be a infrastructure operator, Community-owned infrastructure
 - Expanding access
   - Commit to work with EF to fund developer and user education efforts in emerging markets
   - Cheap, mostly empty blocks allows for devs in emerging markets to play with cheap transactions on an interface which mostly looks and feels like Ethereum